Changing accountants – how the process works in practice

 What checks will your new accountant conduct?

-The basic checks new accountants will do on you as an individual include aspects like anti-money laundering checks, as well as verification of your identity and business info.
+The basic checks new accountants will do on you as an individual include anti-money laundering checks and verification of your identity and business information.

-If they then decide to take you on as a client based on what they find, they’ll issue an engagement letter that outlines that they’re taking you on and the services they will provide.
+If they decide to take you on as a client based on what they find, they’ll issue an engagement letter outlining the services they will provide.

-Once this process is complete and you’re officially taken on, you’ll then be providing them with the authorisation (a 64-8 Form) they need to talk to HMRC on your behalf.
-While this used to be a paper-based process, this is mostly now done online.
+Once this process is complete and you’re officially taken on, you’ll provide them with the authorisation (a 64-8 Form) they need to talk to HMRC on your behalf.
+While this used to be a paper-based process, it is mostly now done online.

 How long does it take to switch accountants?